Chatsworth Challenge Saturday 16th June 2012

 1. The usual 06.00 hrs start for the 22 milers

 With only forty walkers taking part in this year’s walks it wasn’t one of our biggest events to date.
-However it was certainly one of our most enjoyable.
-The sun shone right from the
+However it was certainly

 1. The usual 06.00 hrs start for the 22 milers